boltops-tools/terraspace-docs/_docs/install/standalone/details.md

 order: 9
 ---

+The standalone installer packages are published daily.
 This page covers more details on how the standalone installation works.

 ## Isolated: /opt/terraspace